mbrandonw/presentations/2024-03-22-macros/presentation.md

 @ViewAction
 ```

 ^ And let us tell you, we have written quite a few macros.
-And each one of these has come with their own unique challenges, and so we would like to steer you in the right direction for when you start writing your own macros,
+And each one of these has come with its own unique challenges, and so we would like to steer you in the right direction for when you start writing your own macros,

 ---

 # Better for your macro to generate errors than bad Swift code

-^ Our first lesson to keep in mind is that it is far, far better for your macro to emit a diagnostic than to rely on Xcode emitting it for you.
+^ Our first lesson to keep in mind is that it is far, far better for your macro to emit a diagnostic than to rely on Xcode emitting one for you.

 ^ If your macro generates code that has an error or a warning in it, then Xcode will unfortunately not display it right in the editor where you would hope.

-^ Instead you have to go to the report navigator in Xcode, select the build that failed, and sift through a bunch of cryptic logs manually to find the true problem.
+^ Instead you have to go to the issue or report navigator in Xcode, select the failure or the build that failed, and sometimes even sift through a bunch of cryptic logs manually to find the true problem.
 That is a really bad experience for the users of your macro.

 ^ So, we recommend that you do as much work as possible to detect problems in the code your macro will expand, and emit diagnostics for those problems yourself rather than relying on Xcode.